MUFI Rating & Risk – Tableau (Forecasting)

 Tableau forecasting is not a separate application from Tableau “BI.”
 Forecasting is simply another thing that Tableau can do in addition to analytics.
-Forecasting is simply an addition benefit that companies that use Tableau receive from the application.
-The main risks with Tableau are how well the users are trained to configure and setup the application, after this the forecasting portion is simple.
+Forecasting is simply an added benefit that companies that use Tableau receive from the application.
+The main risks with Tableau are how well the users are trained to configure and set up the application.
+After this, the forecasting portion is simple.
 Tableau does not have sophisticated forecasting functionality, and this makes the use of Tableau for low forecasting risk.

 Likelihood of Implementation Success

 This accounts for both the application and the vendor-specific risk.
 In our formula, the total implementation risk is application + vendor + buyer risk.
 The buyer specific risk could increase or decrease this overall likelihood and adjust the values that you see below.

 Select the following link(s) if you have subscribed to the following analytical product(s).

 The Necessity of Fact Checking

 We ask a question that anyone working in enterprise software should ask.

 Should decisions be made based on sales information from 100% financially biased parties like consulting firms, IT analysts, and vendors to companies that do not specialize in fact-checking?

 If the answer is “No,” then perhaps there should be a change to the present approach to IT decision making.